Functional-SVD for Heterogeneous Trajectories: Case Studies in Health: Introduction

-SVD-type methods have also appeared in the literature on functional data analysis. \citet{yang2011functional} focuses on the cross-covariance between functional features, building upon the SVD of compact operators in functional analysis. \citet{huang2008functional, huang2009analysis, zhang2013robust, han2023guaranteed} implemented SVD-type methods to decompose functional data assuming all subjects/features were observed at the same time points and enforcing continuity on the singular vectors associated with the time dimension.
-However, the assumption of identical time points is often impractical for many functional datasets.
-In contrast, the FSVD accommodates irregular observations and provides foundational theoretical guarantees that were previously unavailable.
+Other SVD-type methods have also appeared in the literature on functional data analysis. \citet{yang2011functional} focused on the cross-covariance between functional datasets, building upon the SVD of compact operators in functional analysis. \citet{huang2008functional, huang2009analysis, zhang2013robust} implemented SVD-type methods to decompose regularly observed functional data by enforcing continuity on the singular vectors associated with time. \citet{nie2022recovering} applied SVD-type methods to decompose independent and identically distributed (i.i.d.) functional data. \citet{han2023guaranteed} extended SVD to regularly observed tensor functional data under fixed design.
+However, the assumptions of regular observation and i.i.d.\ structure are often impractical for many real-world datasets, and a fixed design may also be unsuitable for learning tasks such as clustering and regression.
+In contrast to prior works, FSVD accommodates irregular observations and heterogeneous random-function settings, providing foundational theoretical guarantees that were previously unavailable.

 \paragraph*{Organization}